The-OpenROAD-Project/OpenROAD/src/tap/README.md

 - `-halo_width_x`.
 Specify the horizontal halo size (in microns) around macros during cut rows.
 - `-halo_width_y`.
 Specify the vertical halo size (in microns) around macros during cut rows.
 - `-tap_nwintie_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 - `-tap_nwin2_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 This master should be smaller than `tap_nwintie_master`.
 - `-tap_nwin3_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 This master should be smaller than `tap_nwin2_master`.
 - `-tap_nwouttie_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 - `-tap_nwout2_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 This master should be smaller than `tap_nwouttie_master`.
 - `-tap_nwout3_master`.
-Specify the master cell placed at the top and bottom of macros and of the core area, according the row orientation.
+Specify the master cell placed at the top and bottom of macros and the core area according the row orientation.
 This master should be smaller than `tap_nwout2_master`.
 - `-incnrcap_nwin_master`.
 Specify the master cell placed at the corners of macros, according the row orientation.
 - `-incnrcap_nwout_master`.
 Specify the master cell placed at the corners of macros, according the row orientation.
 - `-cnrcap_nwin_master`.
-Specify the macro cell placed at the corners of the core area, according the row orientation.
+Specify the macro cell placed at the corners the core area according the row orientation.
 - `-cnrcap_nwout_master`.
-Specify the macro cell placed at the corners of the core area, according the row orientation.
+Specify the macro cell placed at the corners the core area according the row orientation.
 - `-tap_prefix`.
 Specify the name prefix for the tapcell instances.
-Default prefix is `TAP_`.
+The default prefix is `TAP_`.
 - `-endcap_prefix`.
 Specify the name prefix for the endcaps instances.
-Default prefix is `PHY_`.
+The default prefix is `PHY_`.

-The figures below shows two examples of tapcell insertion.
-When only the `-tapcell_master` and `-endcap_master` masters are given, the tapcell placement is similar to the Figure 1.
-When the remaining masters are give, the tapcell placement is similar to the Figure 2.
+The figures below show two examples of tapcell insertion.
+When only the `-tapcell_master` and `-endcap_master` masters are given, the tapcell placement is similar to Figure 1.
+When the remaining masters are give, the tapcell placement is similar to Figure 2.

 | <img src="./doc/image/tapcell_example1.svg" width=450px> | <img src="./doc/image/tapcell_example2.svg" width=450px> |
 |:--:|:--:|